 After The 1-2

-The 1-2-3 is THE fundamental 3-piece boxing combination as it consists of jab-right straight and a left hook.
-The jab finds the range, the right straight occupies the opponent's guard in front and rotates your body in a perfect position to load the left hook.
+The 1-2-3 is THE fundamental 3-piece boxing combination, and it consists of a jab-right straight and a left hook.
+The jab finds the range, and the right straight brings the opponent's guard in front and rotates your body perfectly to load the left hook.

 Disguised As A Jab